africandh-ku/africandh-ku.github.io/_posts/2021-11-09-african-dh-symposium-2021.md

 category: event
 ---

+*Our second iteration of the African DH symposiun at the University of Kansas builds on last year's theme on digital storytelling in African communities.
+This year's gathering centers on our attempt to understand the meanings and potentials of African digital humanities and explores what Roopisa Risam and Kelly Baker refer to as the Digital Black Atlanticv by examining the value of colloborations and connections in digital humanities research in African and African diaspora contexts.
+Like last year, the symposium brings together participants from African locations.*

 Date: November 9, 2021
 10AM to 2pm (US Central Time)
 Zoom
 [Register here](https://kansas.zoom.us/webinar/register/WN_IOerh8OZQgSCMNTgAHiapA).

-*Our second iteration of the African DH symposiun at the University of Kansas builds on last year's theme on digital storytelling in African communities.
-This year's gathering centers on our attempt to understand the meanings and potentials of African digital humanities and explores what Roopisa Risam and Kelly Baker refer to as the Digital Black Atlanticv by examining the value of colloborations and connections in digital humanities research in African and African diaspora contexts.
-Like last year, the symposium brings together participants from African locations.*

-**Keynote Dialogue: South-South Collaboration in the Digital Humanities Alex Gil (Columbia University) & Professor Hlonipha Mokoena (South Africa)**
+**Keynote Dialogue: South-South Collaboration in the Digital Humanities** *by Alex Gil (Columbia University) & Hlonipha Mokoena (South Africa)*

 * Contents